lihuafang/lihuafang.github.io/README.md

 My research interests are **research methods**, **public administratin and nonprofit management**, and **comparative public administration** with a focus on China.

 #### Research Methods
-I used mixed methods in various studies and believe that no method is superior than the others.
+I use mixed methods in various studies and believe that no methods are superior than the others.

 I use big data analysis and conjoint experiment in my dissertation [*Information and Donations*](https://doi.org/doi:10.7282/T35T3PDQ).